 The combined rating of the AI makes use of visual input from facial expression and gesture, as well as auditive information like speaking speed, language sentiment and engaging language.

-For candidates to cheat, there would have to be an ideal state the cheating aims at.
+Just like humans, any AI can be tricked.
+For you to cheat, there would have to be an ideal state the cheating aims at.
 In personality assessment, there can be multiple ways to reach a goal.
 In general, we do have a high test-retest reliability.
 That is, if the same person takes the test in the morning or evening, only a deviation of around 9% occurs.
-However, if the candidate decides to intentionally act in a different role from their own personality, reliability can be hypothesized to be somewhat lower.
-It must be said, that this can also occur in a face-to-face interview or on the job itself.
-That is why perceived personality is important.
+However, if you decided to intentionally act in a different role from your own personality, reliability can be hypothesized to be somewhat lower, just like in a face-to-face interview or on the job itself.